zixuanzhang/BIS180Lgithub/Assignment1.md

 ```
 No, the curve is not normal.
-Because intuitively, there should be relatively low chance of obtaining high score of alignment with elongated matching between query and library due to random chance.
+Because intuitively, there should be relatively low chance of obtaining high score of alignment with extended matching between query and library due to random chance.
 Low score range will be enriched since matching in shorter fragments will often occur by random chance.
 Another explanation is that maybe our sample size of 1000 is still small relative to the total number of possibility of shuffling a sequence, such that the distribution is skewed.
 ```